On Generalizations of the Newton-Raphson-Simpson Method: The iteration number of a tree

-For each plane tree, we define what we call its type number.
-We then show how the Newton-Raphson-Simpson method is actually summing trees ordered by this type number (Theorem \ref{m=1 yields Newton-Raphson-Simpson}).
-The NRS($m$) will also sum trees by type number, but the trees will have negative vertex degree.
+For each plane tree, we define what we call its iteration number.
+We then show how the Newton-Raphson-Simpson method is actually summing trees ordered by this iteration number (Theorem \ref{m=1 yields Newton-Raphson-Simpson}).
+The NRS($m$) will also sum trees by iteration number, but the trees will have negative vertex degree.

-We recall the definition of rooted trees and plane trees.
-See Chapter 5 of \cite{Stanley}.
-We will use the convention that each vertex has degree 0 or degree $\geq 2$.
+We recall the definition of rooted plane trees.
+See Chapter 5 of \cite{Stanley}. \begin{definition} A rooted plane tree $T$ is a non-empty finite acyclic graph equipped with the following data:

-\begin{definition} A rooted tree $R$ is a finite acyclic graph with one vertex distinguished as the root which we denote by $\mathrm{root}(R)$.
-Let $v$ be a vertex of $R$.
-The subtrees of $v$ are the components of $R\backslash v$ that do not contain the root of $R$.
-A plane tree $T$ is a rooted tree such that the subtrees of each vertex are linearly ordered.
-The vertex degree $\mathrm{deg}(v)$, or just degree, of a vertex $v$ in $T$ is the number of subtrees of $v$.
-We also require that $\deg(v)\neq 1$ for any vertex $v$ of $T$. \end{definition}

-\begin{remark} A plane tree $T$ is equivalent to an ordered sequence $\{ T_1, T_2, ..., T_k \}$ of other plane trees, for $k \geq 0$.
-We call $T_i$ the $i$-th root subtree of $T$.
-We denote the plane tree that consists of a single vertex by $T_0$; this tree corresponds to $k=0$ and the empty sequence.
-We let $d_i(T)$ be the number of vertices of $T$ that have degree $i$.
-We call $\displaystyle \{ d_i(T)\}_{i=1}^\infty$ the degree sequence of $T$.
-We let $\mathrm{Luk}_1$ denote the set of all plane trees (after the \L{}ukasiewicz words reviewed in Section \ref{NRS(m)}). \end{remark}